mmz-bin/BlenderAddonAutoloader/README.md

     - Example: `@priority(42)`
 - Use the [`KeymapManager`](#keymap_managerpy) class to register shortcut keys.
     - Example: `KeymapManager().add(Key(HOGE_OT_YourOperator, 'A'))`
+- You can omit `bl_idname`, and if omitted, the class name will be automatically assigned.
+(Please set it explicitly if there is a conflict with the class name.)
+- For classes inheriting from `bpy.types.Panel`, you can omit the `bl_category` attribute by setting an arbitrary name in the constructor of [`AddonManager`](#addon_managerpy).
 - Several debugging features are also included.
     - These can be enabled using the `is_debug_mode` argument of the [`AddonManager`](#addon_managerpy) class.
         - When disabled, if a `debug` directory exists directly under each directory, the modules within it are ignored.